-- Community Score: Stats on long-term residents and other community actives in the area.
+- Community Score: Stats on long-term residents and other community activities in the area.

 3. Research rental income per week

-As I mentioned, even if you are intending on making this property your home it’s worth knowing what you could rent it out in the future – to give you options, and also help you understand if it could also be sold as an investment property in the future.
+Even if you intend to make this property your home, it’s worth knowing what you could rent it out for in the future.
+This gives you more options and also helps you understand if it could also be sold as an investment property in the future.

 The fundamentals for a strong rental market include:

-- Low Vacancy Rates – Vacancy rate is the number of rental properties on the market that are vacant.
-Paddington’s Vacancy Rate is trending lower currently at 3.1% which is a good sign.
+- Low Vacancy Rates.
+The vacancy rate is the number of rental properties on the market that are vacant.
+Paddington’s Vacancy Rate is trending lower currently at 0.5%, which is a very good sign.

-- Stable Weekly Rental – Stable weekly rent shows the market is not in decline or growth.
-Paddington’s average Weekly Rent for a 3 Bedroom house is picking up with aa 1% increase on the quarter.
+- Stable Weekly Rental.
+Stable weekly rent shows whether the market is in growth or decline.
+Paddington’s average Weekly Rent for a 3 Bedroom house is picking up with a 15% increase in the quarter.

-- Good Rental Yields – The rental yield is calculated as the gross annual rental, divided by the properties value.
-So for 82 Charlotte Street, you might get $675 per week rent, on an $875,00 value = 4.01% rental yield which is broadly in line with the other rental yields in Paddington for 3 bedroom houses.
+- Good Rental Yields.
+The rental yield is calculated as the gross annual rental divided by the property’s value.
+So for 82 Charlotte Street, you might get $788 per week rent on a $1.45M value which is equal to a 2.8% rental yield.
+This is in line with the other rental yields in Paddington for 3-bedroom houses.

 Working out potential rental per week is not an exact science.
-These are the same methods property managers use to determine the rental potential, and while they can be a bit subjective you can at least work out a broad idea on what rental to expect per week.
+Below are some methods property managers use to determine the rental potential.
+While they can be subjective, you can at least work out a broad idea of what rental to expect per week.